iamaanahmad/alpenglow-verifier/docs/theorem_proof_status.md

 - **Fault Injection**: Systematic testing of Byzantine scenarios
 - **Resilience Boundaries**: Testing at fault tolerance limits

-This comprehensive theorem proof status demonstrates that the Enhanced Alpenglow consensus protocol meets all formal verification requirements for hackathon submission, with complete mathematical proofs of correctness, safety, liveness, and resilience properties.
+This comprehensive theorem proof status demonstrates that the Enhanced Alpenglow consensus protocol meets all formal verification requirements, with complete mathematical proofs of correctness, safety, liveness, and resilience properties.